danybyte/Islands-Dark-FIX/README.md

 # Islands Dark

 > [!IMPORTANT]
-> This theme and repo don't belong to me; I only fixed the issues.
+> This theme and repo don't belong to me; I only fixed the settings file.
 This repository belongs to [bwya77](https://github.com/bwya77/vscode-dark-islands/).
+> you have to do evrything [bwya77](https://github.com/bwya77/vscode-dark-islands/) said. and just move the file settings with the original version

 <img width="1909" height="1039" alt="CleanShot 2026-02-14 at 21 47 05@2x" src="https://github.com/user-attachments/assets/d0db3e7a-d2ed-4e38-89e0-60f50b527bc6" />